 The first pilot event in 2018 and subsequent 2019 event were held on the first May Bank holiday weekend at a very beautiful and scenic Ceredigion coastal campsite location in Ynys Las, nr Borth, Mid Wales.

 Due to the Covid-19 pandemic, the required public health safety measures and industry shutdown, Continuum 2020 and 2021 were cancelled.
 While Continuum camp will return when safe, unfortunately, it will now be held at a new location.
 More information will follow soon.

 Is it a child friendly event?

 Yes this is very much a family event.
-First and foremost we get a lovely mix of friends, families and children together for an enjoyable social camp that offers a little additional festival fun.
-It is a small and intimate community event, so it's easy to get involved, relax and keep an eye on your little ones.
+First and foremost we get a lovely mix of families with children and friends together for an enjoyable social camp that offers a little additional festival fun.
+It's a small intimate community event, so it's easy to relax and keep an eye on your little ones.

 We provide a kids area with lots of activities for different ages, a teen chill out tent and a lovely comfy marquee space for families with babies and toddlers.

 The main site access is through a gated car park field which is pretty flat.
 With a little help, this field is accessible for wheelchair users.
 The main site has tarmac and gravel entry tracks, with the main venues and toilets all accessible directly from a track, or accessible via a small distance onto a field, which is pretty flat.

 We provide an accessible parking zone with an accessible toilet in the main carpark field, and we install an accessible toilet in the main event area too.

 Whether parking for the weekend, for the day only, or just dropping someone off before leaving site, we can arrange direct access into our main site entrance for drop offs/pick-ups (wheelchair users for example), if needed.

 If you have any specific needs we will do our best to accommodate, and if you have any ideas or feedback about how to make our event more accessible, just drop us an email at: firstname.lastname@example.org